 (Tip for Scanova users: Scanova QR Code Management not only provides QR Code tracking but also allows integration with Google Analytics so that all your digital campaigns tracking data is visible in one place)

-So marketers, get started today and add the dimension of QR Code Marketing to your existing print media and outdoor campaigns.
+A lot of marketers are already using QR Codes in their campaigns.
+So, get started today and add the dimension of QR Code Marketing to your existing print media and outdoor campaigns.

 Get started with QR Code Marketing